-OED Extensions: The Act and the regulation permit the Secretary or Deputy Secretary (now delegated to the Assistant Secretary) to grant time extensions of the obligation deadline but only in very limited circumstances.
-The reasons for granting time extensions stated in Section 9(j)(2)(A) of the Act are the following:
+Obligation End Date (OED) Extensions: The FY 2020 HUD Appropriations Act and the Capital Fund regulations permit the Secretary to delegate to the Deputy Secretary or the Assistant Secretary to grant time extensions of the obligation deadline but only in very limited circumstances.
+The reasons for granting time extensions stated in Section 9(j)(2)(A) of the 1937Act are the following:

 - 1. litigation; - 2. obtaining approvals of the Federal, State, or local government; - 3. compliance with environmental assessment or abatement requirements; - 4. relocating residents; - 5. an event beyond the control of the public housing agency (PHA); and - 6.
 Any other reason established by the Secretary in a notice in the Federal Register.
-In a notice published January 19, 2017 at 82 Federal Register 6615, the Department of Housing and Urban Development (Department) indicated that it will extend the obligation end date for Capital Funds used in a RAD conversion for up to five years from the point when Capital Funds became available to the PHA for obligation.
+In a notice published January 19, 2017 at 82 Federal Register 6615, and revised through PIH Notice 2019-23 published on September 5, 2019, the Department of Housing and Urban Development (Department) indicated that it will extend the obligation end date for Capital Funds used in a RAD conversion for up to thirtysix months from the previous obligation end date.

-In addition, the Secretary may extend the time period under Section 9(j)(2)(C) of the Act for an additional period not to exceed 12 months, based on the following:
+In addition, the Secretary may extend the time period under Section 9(j)(2)(C) of the 1937 Act for an additional period not to exceed 12 months, based on the following: